Sigma Pi Sigma: Academic fraternity

-Sigma Pi Sigma was originally founded by a group of ten students and faculty members at Davidson College on December 11, 1921, as an academic fraternity.
+Sigma Pi Sigma was founded by a group of ten students and faculty members at Davidson College on December 11, 1921, as an academic fraternity.
 It was the first in the United States specifically dedicated to the study of physics.
-Historically, it has been associated with Gamma Sigma Epsilon, another academic fraternity founded in 1919 by Davidson students interested in chemistry.
+Historically, it was associated with Gamma Sigma Epsilon, another academic fraternity founded in 1919 by Davidson students interested in chemistry.
+Its first president was J.K.
+Price.

 The first major expansion of Sigma Pi Sigma occurred in 1925 when a second chapter was founded at Duke University.
 Three years later, in 1928, the society held its first Physics Congress, a national gathering attended by members of the then six extant chapters.

 Honor society

-In 1934, the Third National Convention of Sigma Pi Sigma elected to transition the organization from an academic fraternity to a society, and in 1945, it became a member of the Association of College Honor Societies, an accrediting organization for honor societies in the U.S.
+In 1934, the Third National Convention of Sigma Pi Sigma elected to transition the organization from an academic fraternity to a society, and in 1945.
+It became a member of the Association of College Honor Societies, an accrediting organization for honor societies in the U.S.

-Honor society within the Society of Physics Students
+The society's stated goals are "to honor outstanding scholarship in physics and astronomy; to encourage interest in physics and astronomy among students at all levels; to promote an attitude of service of its members towards their fellow students, colleagues, and the public; to provide a fellowship of persons who have excelled in physics and astronomy."

 Later, in 1968, the American Institute of Physics' student sections and Sigma Pi Sigma merged to create the Society of Physics Students.
 At present, Sigma Pi Sigma comprises almost 600 constituent chapters.
+It has initiated more than 90,000 members.
+Its national headquarters is in College Park, Maryland.

+Symbols

+Sigma Pi Sigma's colors are forest green and ivory.
+Its publication is Radiations.

 Membership

 Sigma Pi Sigma chapters are restricted to colleges and universities of recognized standing that offer a strong physics program.
-The chapters receive into membership undergraduate and graduate students, faculty members, and a few others in closely related fields.
+Eligible members include undergraduate and graduate students, faculty members, and a few others in closely related fields.
 Students elected to membership must attain high standards of general scholarship and outstanding achievement in physics.
-Certain high numerical standards for admittance are established by chapter bylaws and the national constitution.

-The society's national organization mandates that, at a minimum, undergraduate candidates must rank in the upper one-third of their class in general scholarship.
-Additionally, undergraduate candidates must complete three semesters of study and three semester physics and/or astronomy courses that can be used to fulfil requirements for a physics and/or astronomy major before they are eligible for membership.
-Beyond these requirements, local chapters are given discretion in setting their own, more specific requirements.
-A higher minimum average is often established for physics and astronomy courses.
+Undergraduate candidates must rank in the top third of their class in general scholarship.
+Additionally, undergraduate candidates must complete three semesters of study and three-semester physics and/or astronomy courses that can be used to fulfill requirements for a physics and/or astronomy major before they are eligible for membership.

-The society's national organization does not put restrictions on the induction of graduate students and faculty members, saying only that they "may be elected at any time."
+The society's national organization does not put restrictions on the induction of graduate students and faculty members.
 Additionally, the national organization does not limit membership to physics majors.
 Any student may join "provided that they meet the standards and have demonstrated an interest in physics and astronomy."

-A chapter can elect to active membership qualified students and faculty members in nearby colleges that do not have a Sigma Pi Sigma chapter.
-Physicists in industry and government laboratories, as well as secondary school physics teachers, can be elected on the basis of their professional record.
 Election to Sigma Pi Sigma results in membership for life.